Bohdan2001007/OddsPortal-Analysis-Parser/README.md

 #### **5.2 Betting on Player 1**
 ![Cumulative Profit Graph for Player 1 (Tennis)](images/Picture7.png)

-This graph demonstrates the cumulative profit if a player consistently bets $1 on Player 1 across the dataset.
-The results show that over 7,530 matches, the total loss amounts to more than $1,000.
+This graph represents the cumulative profit for a player consistently placing $1 bets on Player 1 across the dataset.
+The strategy resulted in a total loss exceeding **$1,000**.

 #### **5.3 Betting on Player 2**
 ![Cumulative Profit Graph for Player 2 (Tennis)](images/Picture8.png)